 After a two year campaign, we are excited to announce our re-opening in a 17,000 sq/ft building we own, in the community we are committed to, after a process we can reflect on and respect.Read More

 2013 has been a groundbreaking year for The Luminary – both physically and conceptually.
-We have embarked on our most ambitious project to date: transforming a 16,000 sq/ft complex on Cherokee Street into one of the region’s most dynamic spaces for contemporary culture.Read More
+We have embarked on our most ambitious project to date: transforming a 17,000 sq/ft complex on Cherokee Street into one of the region’s most dynamic spaces for contemporary culture.Read More

 We are quickly approaching our third anniversary as a site, a date we have used each year as a measure of our work and a moment of transition.
 The site will be quiet for another month as we articulate this future in code and concept...Read More

 PARSE (formerly Parse Gallery) is a curator-centric space located in a three-story, late 19th century building in New Orleans' Central Business District that aims to bring curators to the region to produce projects and exhibitions.Read More